SharedCode/sop/README.md

 ## How to Build & Run
 Nothing special here, just issue a "go build" in the folder where you have the go.mod file and it will build the code libraries.
 Issue a "go test" to run the unit test on test files, to see they pass.
 You can debug, step-through the test files to learn how to use the code library.
-The Enterprise version V2 is in package "in_red_ck", thus, you can peruse through the "integration" tests in this folder & run them selectively.
+The Enterprise version V2 is in package "in_red_cfs"(& "in_red_ck" if wanting to use Cassandra for blobs storage, but file system is recommended), thus, you can peruse through the "integration" tests in this folder & run them selectively.
 It requires setting up Cassandra & Redis and providing configuration for the two.
 Which is also illustrated by the mentioned tests, and also briefly discussed above.

 ## Brief Background
 SOP is written in Go and is a full re-implementation of the c# version.
 A lot of key technical features of SOP got carried over and a lot more added.
 V2 support ACID transactions and turn any application using it into a high performance database server itself.
 If deployed in a cluster, turns the entire cluster into a well oiled application & database server combo cluster that is masterless and thus, hot-spot free & horizontally scalable.